 Can I use cake flour instead of all-purpose flour?

-Can I add flavor variations to this recipe?
+Can I add other flavors to this Vanilla Sponge Cake Recipe?

 Definitely!
-While vanilla is classic and comforting, you can add lemon zest, almond extract, or even a splash of coffee to the batter to give a twist on the traditional.
-Just be mindful of balancing flavors so as not to overpower the delicate sponge.
+While the vanilla flavor is classic and wonderful, you can add lemon zest, almond extract, or even a splash of rum to customize the cake to your taste.
+Just adjust carefully so the balance of flavors stays harmonious.

 Final Thoughts